-- 1. Continue to operate and maintain official ATV/UTV trail systems using County and ATV club labor - 2.
+- 1. Continue to operate and maintain official ATV/UTV trail systems using County and ATV club labor. - 2.
 Continue to maintain bathroom and parking facilities in Trego, Sarona, Berry Road and Hall Road. - 3.
-The entire trail system needs to be graded as soon as weather permits in early summer of 20198.
-Staff allocation to flooding repair projects during 2017 and 2018 forced the department to defer trail maintenance projects. - 4.
-Complete the Casey Loop ATV development project and the Fenander Road Rest Area project. - 5.
-Complete any remaining older trail rehabilitation projects that carried over from 2018. - 6.
-Construct the Spring Creek Bridge utilizing grant funds awarded partially from the Snowmobile Trail Aids program, if project is not completed in 2018. - 7.
-Continue to work legislatively to resolve conflicting program goals on trail rehabilitation and development standards that exists between county forest trail managers and the Off-Road Vehicle Advisory Council and Wisconsin ATV Association. - 8.
-Consider adopting a moratorium on any new trail development until a more collaborative relationship can be established between trail managers and the ORV Council/WATVA

-9. Postpone any decision on taking over maintenance of the Tuscobia State Trail section in Washburn County until legal issues with the proximity of the trail to Highway 48 (one way night time travel required) until a resolution between DNR and DOT can be reached.
+Grade the entire trail system at least once during the season, although ideally the trails should be graded in early summer and later in the fall. - 4.
+Complete the Casey Loop ATV development project and the Rest Area project. - 5.
+Complete any remaining older trail rehabilitation projects that carried over from 2019. - 4.
+Re-deck the Hay Creek Bridge using ATV grant funds awarded in 2019 - 5.
+Continue to work legislatively to resolve conflicting program goals on trail rehabilitation and development standards that exists between county forest trail managers and the Off-Road Vehicle Advisory Council and Wisconsin ATV Association. - 6.
+Adopt a moratorium on new trail development until collaborative relationships are established between WCFA and WATVA/ORV Council.
+This moratorium should also continue until the County can develop a more comprehensive process of how road route connectors should be used, especially with County and State highways being proposed for use as connections between communities. - 7.
+Postpone any decision on taking over maintenance of the Tuscobia State Trail section in Washburn County until legal issues with the proximity of the trail to Highway 48 (one way night time travel required) until a resolution between DNR and DOT can be reached.
 This trail is currently under DNR management.